CharlesGong12/Class-Agnostic-Counting/README.md

 ## CounTR

-This is our final project for digital image processing.
+#### This is our final project for digital image processing.

 Thanks to @singularity-s0 and @Dash Kev.

 Our model is based on CounTR.
 The main changes are that we found exemplar interfered with the results in some cases, so we deleted it and turned it into a zero-shot problem.
 We also used OpenCV contour-based counting instead of summing the density map.
-Our results are as follows:
+Our zero-shot results on the validation set MAE/MSE were **15.90/58.46** respectively, and **13.86/91.51** on the test set.
+We used contour-based counting on the test set with results of **13.81/91.49**, slightly better than the original CounTR.

-Our branches are:
+#### Our branches are:

 FSC: Baseline provided by the teaching assistant